tosharewith/postgres-age-operator/CONTRIBUTING.md

+The PostgreSQL AGE Operator is a fork of the Postgres Operator, extending it with Apache AGE graph database functionality.
+This project was originally developed by Crunchy Data and is now maintained as a community fork.
-The Postgres Operator is an open source project primarily authored and maintained by the team at Crunchy Data.
-All contributions are welcome: the Postgres Operator uses the Apache 2.0 license and does not require any contributor agreement to submit patches.
+All contributions are welcome: this project uses the Apache 2.0 license and does not require any contributor agreement to submit patches.

 Our contributors try to follow good software development practices to help ensure that the code that we ship to our users is stable.
-If you wish to contribute to the Postgres Operator, be it code or documentation, please follow the guidelines below.
+If you wish to contribute to the PostgreSQL AGE Operator, be it code or documentation, please follow the guidelines below.

 Thanks!
 We look forward to your contribution.